anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Alternatively, the LDevID may be acquired by a service technician from the domain PKI system in an authenticated way.

 In addition it is required that the LDevID(RegAgt) certificate is valid for the complete bootstrapping phase.
-This avoids a registrar-agent could be misused to create arbitrary "agent-signed-data" objects to perform an authorized bootstrapping of a rouge pledge at a later point in time.
+This avoids that a registrar-agent could be misused to create arbitrary "agent-signed-data" objects to perform an authorized bootstrapping of a rouge pledge at a later point in time.
-As "agent-signed-data" could be dated after the validity time of the LDevID(RegAgt) certificate, due to missing trusted timestamp in the registrar-agents signature.
+In this misuse "agent-signed-data" could be dated after the validity time of the LDevID(RegAgt) certificate, due to missing trusted timestamp in the registrar-agents signature.
 To address this, the registrar SHOULD verify the certificate used to create the signature on "agent-signed-data".
 Furthermore the registrar also verifies the LDevID(RegAgt) certificate used in the TLS handshake with the registrar-agent.
-If both certificates are verified successfully, the registrar-agents signature can be considered as valid.
+If both certificates are verified successfully, the registrar-agent's signature can be considered as valid.

 ## Misuse of mDNS to obtain list of pledges {#sec_cons_mDNS}

 To discover a specific pledge a registrar-agent may request the service name in combination with the product-serial-number of a specific pledge.
-The pledge reacts on this his product-serial-number is part of the request message.
+The pledge reacts on this if his product-serial-number is part of the request message.

-If the registrar-agent performs DNS-based Service Discovery without a specific product-serial-number, all  pledges in the domain may be returned if the functionality is supported.
+If the registrar-agent performs DNS-based Service Discovery without a specific product-serial-number, all  pledges in the domain react if the functionality is supported.
 This functionality enumerates and reveals the information of devices available in the domain.
-The information about this is provided here as a feature to support the comissioning of devices.
+The information about this is provided here as a feature to support the commissioning of devices.
 A manufacturer may decide to support this feature only for devices not possessing a LDevID or to not support this feature at all, to avoid an enumeration in an operative domain.

 ## YANG Module Security Considerations